 Tropes present only in Lightning Returns

-"Yeah, that's right!
-That prophecy?
-It has to be true!"500 years later, Noel is suspected to be involved in a string of serial killings that have occurred in the city of Luxerion by the Children of Etro.
+"One more death on my conscience won't do anything!"500 years later, Noel is suspected to be involved in a string of serial killings that have occurred in the city of Luxerion by the Children of Etro.
 Now known as the Shadow Hunter, he seeks to kill Lightning to avert a disaster he has seen in a prophecy.

 - Bolivian Army Ending: Shows up at the end of the game in Luxerion's cathedral.
 Initially the Secutors think he's on their side, but he cuts them down and opens a path for Lightning to get into the basement as he stays to fight two huge monsters alone.
 He most likely died (given how he didn't reach Lightning at the altar), but his soul returned after Lightning fought Bhunivelze.